no-joki/no-joki/README.md

 <p align="center"><details>
 <summary></summary>
 <h6 align="center">
-  otherwise, i protect my peace heavily. people who use the terms proship/profic/radqueer/propara + whatever other dogwhistles and those who use the r slur will be blocked with no exceptions. i hate to be negative, but i don't open the game to share a space with these types of people. i'm also likely to block or mute those who hold mean-spirited tones to mundane things and those who are exceedingly sexual in casual conversation. if you happen have issues with this, we were never going to talk nor be friends in the first place. don't worry bout it
+  otherwise, i protect my peace heavily. people who use the terms proship/profic/radqueer/propara + whatever other dogwhistles and those who use the r slur will be blocked with no exceptions. i hate to be negative, but i don't open the game to share a space with these types of people. i'm also likely to block or mute those who hold a mean-spirited tone to mundane things and those who are exceedingly sexual in casual conversation. if you happen to have issues with this, we were never going to talk nor be friends in the first place. don't worry bout it
 </p>
   </h6>
 <p align="center">